abdulgafoor03/counter/README.md

+The project is a cheat sheet to view the functionality of the below 3 using a simple counter functionality

+-Regualar Prop delivery

+-React Context API

+-Redux State Management

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.